membraneframework/membrane_tutorials/videoroom/3_SystemArchitecture.md

   Can we somehow decompose our application?

   Sure we can - as in each web application we have two independent subsystems:
   + server (backend) - written in Elixir, one and the only for the whole system.
-It will host the signalling service and work as RTC engine in SFU architecture.
+It will spawn a `Room` process for each of the rooms created by the users, which will handle signalling and relay media among the peers in the room.
   + client application (frontend) - the one written in form of JS code and executed on each client's machine (to be precise - by client's web browser).
 It will be responsible for fetching user's media stream as well as displaying the stream from the peers.

   ## We might need something else than the plain Elixir standard library...